-With an increased number of programs (teams) becoming available for young players to participate within youth sports.
-Parents at times are overwhelmed, surprised or uninformed of their roles and responsibilities.
-Every program and/or coach should take it upon themselves to involve parents positively, as we know from literature (Clark, 2008; Kremer-Sadlik & Kim,2007) parents have been highlighted as one of the major influences on a child’s level of enjoyment and participation within a particular sport.
-Within the current modern environment of youth soccer and the continual comparison between youth sport and the professional (adult) game, parental involvement has dramatically increased.
+With an increased number of teams, academies, development centres, coaching clinics, 1-2-1 coaching etc becoming available for young players to participate and develop in youth sports.
+Parents at times are overwhelmed, surprised or uninformed of their roles and responsibilities after registering their sons/daughters.
+Every club and/or coach should take it upon themselves to involve parents positively, as we know from literature parents have been highlighted as one of the major influences on a child’s level of enjoyment and participation within a particular sport.
+Within the current modern environment of youth sports and the continual comparison between youth sport and the elite game (Adults), parental involvement and influence have dramatically increased and also intensified.
 According to Brooke de Lench, executive director of MomsTEAM Institute, “Sports parents are more intense and push their kids more now than ever before,”.
-It’s vitally important that coaches and program collaborate with parents, that places the child’s best interests first (See – Athletic Triangle).
-As identified by (Smith, & Smoll, 2007) if parents were to develop a greater level of understanding of their role, responsibilities, and the sport, they’d become to appreciate and enjoy their child’s participation (Babkes & Weiss, 1999; Brustad, 1988).
-Considering such statement coaches, therefore, can utilize their role, power, influence and knowledge-base to become a respected and vital resource for parents within the youth sporting environment.
-It’s important to reiterate that, communication between coach and parent, shouldn’t be one way, I encourage a two-way communication approach to have the best results in relation to a child’s level of enjoyment.
+It’s therefore, vitally important that coaches collaborate with parents (See – Athletic Triangle).

-Before committing to a program and/or coach, the sporting influence (Defined as: Parents) should be encouraged to discuss and question all that surrounds their child’s participation in sport(s).
-My advice to parents would be, attempt to gauge an understanding of the program and coaches philosophy and personal experiences.
+Before committing to a team and/or coach #TheSportingInfluencers (Defined as Parents) should be encouraged to discuss and question all that surrounds their child’s participation in sport.
+My advice to parents would be, to attempt to understand and learn about the club, its philosophy, the coach’s experiences and, qualifications etc

-Below are some of the invaluable questions parents could possibly be asked whilst selecting a program:
+Below are some questions parents could possibly ask whilst selecting a team or coach:

 - How much experience have you had in teaching children?
 At what age(s)?